couchbase/cbft/docs/dev-guide/concepts.md

 ## Cfg

-A _Cfg_ (or "config") provider is a configuration system required by cbft nodes.
+A _Cfg_ (or "config") provider is a configuration-oriented data system required by cbft nodes.

-A cbft node will store its configuration data into a Cfg system, including all the index definitions, the registrations of known nodes of a cluster, and the allocations of index partitions to nodes.
+A cbft node will store its configuration data into a Cfg provider.

+For example, index definitions (but not actual index data entries) will be stored into a Cfg provider.

-Some available Cfg implementations...
+Some available Cfg providers...

-- simple - for development-time-only, non-clustered usage; the simple Cfg implementation uses a local JSON file to store config data.
+- simple - for basic, non-clustered usage; the simple Cfg provider uses a local JSON file to store configuration data.
+This is the default Cfg provider and is intended primarily to simplify the development-time experience and usage of cbft.

-- couchbase - uses a Couchbase bucket to store config data.
+- couchbase - uses a Couchbase bucket to store configuration data.
+A couchbase Cfg provider is often used for clustering multiple cbft nodes, where all the cbft nodes in a cluster need to be connected to the same Couchbase bucket for their Cfg.

 ---